escamoteur/rx_widgets/README.md

 ### RxSpinner

-Spinner/Busyindicator that reacts on the output of a `Stream<bool>` it starts running as soon as a `true` value is received until the next `false`is emitted.
+Spinner/Busy indicator that reacts on the output of a `Stream<bool>` it starts running as soon as a `true` value is received until the next `false`is emitted.
 If the Spinner should replace another Widget while Spinning this widget can be passed as `normal` parameter. `RxSpinner` also adapts to the current or specified platform look.
 Needless to say that `RxSpinner` is ideal in combination with `RxCommand's` `isExecuting` Observable

 ```Dart
   /// Creates a new RxSpinner instance